 In the remainder of this Report, Australian dollar amounts are prefaced by "AU\$" while United States dollar amounts are prefaced simply by "\$" or (when used in close proximity to Australian dollar amounts) by "US\$."
 When United States dollar amounts are given as equivalents of Australian dollar amounts, such United States dollar amounts are approximations only and not exact figures.
-During the three months ended August 31, 2016 exchange rate has varied from a low of US\$1.00/AU\$1.2968 to a high of US\$1.00/AU\$1.3814.
+During the three months ended November 30, 2016 exchange rate has varied from a low of US\$1.00/AU\$1.2987 to a high of US\$1.00/AU\$1.3654.
+Over the nine months ended November 30 2016, the exchange rate range was 1.2801 to 1.4021.